nbaizaq/nuxt-version/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- ⛰ &nbsp;Get the version of the Nuxt application from package.json
+- ⛰ &nbsp;Set the version of the Nuxt application in the runtime config in the public scope.

 ## Quick Setup